 - Year overview document is completed by year teams. - Weekly planning updated and in place before the beginning of the week.
-They must also be available online.
-All planning should be kept in Planning Folders (binders) that each member of staff keep. - An evaluation for each lesson/unit is written by CT.
+They must also be available online. - Evaluation for lessons/units are written by CT.

 THE LEARNING ENVIRONMENT

 Classrooms and shared teaching rooms